 For many years Nancy supported her late mother, and then as he grew ill her adult son, through the dance studio.
 After he passed away in 2007 she decided to close the studio and resume performing.
 She teamed up with tap-dancer Estee Cooper in a nightclub revue called "The Two Bits", which Nancy produces, choreographs, and directs.

 The duo performed their act on television's America's Got Talent during 2012, making the second round of competition.
 Nancy also had some solo bits in the 2013 film 3 Geezers.
-She recieved a "Disney Legend" award from the Disneyana Fan Club in 2014, and a "Mousecar" award from the Disney Studio at the 60th Anniversary celebration for the MMC in Anaheim, California during August 2015.
+She received a "Disney Legend" award from the Disneyana Fan Club in 2014, and a "Mousecar" award from the Disney Studio at the 60th Anniversary celebration for the MMC in Anaheim, California during August 2015.
 Since then she has appeared as a guest contestant on ABC's revival of To Tell the Truth in July 2019.